 - 1. This is the NHS Payment Scheme for the NHS in England.
 It specifies the NHS Payment Scheme for 2023/24 and 2024/25 (2023/25 NHSPS).
 The NHSPS sets rules for determining the amount payable by a commissioner for the provision of NHS health care services and some public health services. - 2.
-This document is published in exercise of functions conferred on NHS England by section 114A of the Health and Social Care Act 2012 (the 2012 Act), as amended by the Health and Care Act 20221. - 3.
-This NHSPS has effect for the period beginning on 1 April 2023 and ending on 31 March 2025, or the day before the next NHSPS published under section 114A of the 2012 Act has effect, whichever is the earlier.2 - 4.
-The NHSPS allows different payment mechanisms to be used in different circumstances - although there are some things that must be considered regardless of the payment mechanism used. - 5.
-Please note: in this document, "NHS provider" refers to an NHS trust or an NHS foundation trust.
+This document is published in exercise of functions conferred on NHS England by section 114A of the Health and Social Care Act 2012 (the 2012) Act), as amended by the Health and Care Act 20221. - 3.
+This NHSPS has effect for the period beginning on 1 April 2023 and ending on 31 March 2025, or the day before the next NHSPS published under section 114A of the 2012 Act has effect, whichever is the earlier.2 Following consultation, amendments to the NHSPS will apply from 1 April 2024.
+These amendments are highlighted in this document.
+The document, Annex A and Annex D have also been updated to include details of the 2024/25 cost uplift and efficiency factors. - The NHSPS allows different payment mechanisms to be used in different 4. circumstances - although there are some things that must be considered regardless of the payment mechanism used. - Please note: in this document, "NHS provider" refers to an NHS trust or an 5.
+NHS foundation trust.
 "Non-NHS provider" means a provider of NHS services other than an NHS trust or foundation trust (eg an independent sector provider, or a primary care provider). - 6.
 The following table summarises the payment mechanisms: